Evelyn Wood (teacher): Speed reading

 Wood alleged that she was capable of reading 2,700 words a minute, often sharing the traits of reading down the page rather than left to right, reading groups of words or complete thoughts rather than single words, avoiding involuntary rereading of material and applying their efficiency to varied material.
 Maintaining that faster readers were also more effective readers, she began developing her programs, ultimately establishing the methodology of using a finger or pointer to trace lines of text while eliminating sub-vocalizing (reading under one's breath or aloud in one's head).

 Her book Reading Skills was published in 1959 and she and her husband subsequently started the Evelyn Wood Reading Dynamics business.
 Classes were heavily advertised on television in the 1960s and '70s; Steve Allen was one of the highest-profile celebrity endorsers.
 Graduates of the course included actor Burt Lancaster, astronaut John Glenn, Queen Ingrid of Denmark, and Senator Edward M. Kennedy.

 Several US senators, including William Proxmire of Wisconsin, took the course soon after the company's launch.
 They recommended the system on a 1961 ABC-TV news program, and Proxmire, who once claimed a reading speed of 20,000 words per minute, allowed his endorsement and image to be used for years afterwards in Evelyn Wood advertisements.
 Subsequently, Evelyn Wood courses were organized at the Capitol for US Representatives and Senators.
 President Richard M. Nixon organized a course for White House staff members.

 One of Wood's speed reading students appeared on the CBS television program I've Got a Secret, claiming she could read the 689-page novel Gone With the Wind in less than one hour.

-According to an article in the September 21, 2019 New York Post (as confirmed by other sources), Time hasn’t been kind to her ideas.
-Elizabeth Schotter, a psychologist at the University of South Florida, co-authored a 2016 study examining the evidence for speed-reading.
-“There’s no way to dramatically increase reading speed without a decrease in comprehension,” Schotter told The Post.
-“Whoever claims to be a speed-reader is likely skimming.”
-As for Wood in particular, Schotter finds her methods “crazy based on the scientific evidence about reading.”